kiendev98/Car-Parks/docs/ANALYSIS.md

 #### Persistence Adapter: `PostgisCarParkRepository`

 Since domain model `CarPark` contains geospatial  data.
 It's reasonable to pick the DBMS that supports storing, indexing, and querying geospatial data.

 In this application, we will use Postgres database with [Postgis](https://postgis.net/) extension.

 For our business case, to find out the nearest car parks with a specific coordinate as input.
 We will apply the [Nearest-Neighbour Searching](https://postgis.net/workshops/postgis-intro/knn.html) computation that Postgis supports out of the box.

 The idea is simple: `Given a coordinate then compute all distances between this coordinate and other stored locations in database then sort it by ascending order.`

 #### Client Adapter: `SingaporeCarParkAvailabilityClient`

 Since the operation `findNearestCarParks()` serves real-time data for customer, and it also queries a large volume of data from external source, this could be a bottleneck of the application when it comes to performance topic.

 **Cache `SingaporeCarParkAvailabilityClient#findAvailableCarParks()` query.**

 This is a query, data consistency would not be a problem here.
 It's reasonable to cache this query.

-Base on the recommendation from the [car parks availability datasource](https://beta.data.gov.sg/collections/85/view) website, `1 minutes` cache expiration would be a good setting.
+Base on the recommendation from the [car parks availability datasource](https://beta.data.gov.sg/collections/85/view) website, `1 minute` cache expiration would be a good setting.